“Not very long ago I heard an outstanding pianist from Romania: Florian… he plays Mozart extremely beautifully!”

 “It was immediately obvious that this music <Prokofiev sixth sonata> was special to him.
 Here the artist could play out his stupendous virtuosity, because although the sixth sonata is technically not as overloaded as the seventh, it also requires enormous skill.
 The longing for a better world, the threat of the impending Second World War – Prokofiev had created everything in his music, and Mitrea knew how to bring it all out and convey it to the listeners.
 Undoubtedly the Prokofiev sonata was the highlight of the evening.
 There was huge and justified applause.”

 Florian’s first solo CD, Following the river: music along the Danube, was released on 5th January 2018 on the Acousence Classics label (ACO-CD 13317).
-Following the river is available worldwide from JPC, Amazon or iTunes, and Spotify.
+Following the river is available now worldwide from JPC, Amazon, iTunes, Chandos Records and Spotify.

 The selection of pieces by Bartok, Schubert and Liszt and Romanian composers Sigismund Toduta, Paul Constantinescu and Radu Paladi all call on the folk heritage and music of eastern Europe in works of rich textures, dynamic rhythms, piquant harmonies and simple yet haunting melodies.
 Schubert’s Hungarian Melody is given a more earthy treatment, with a strong focus on its offbeat rhythms which turns it from a salon piece into a true folk melody.
 The disc introduces listeners to the varied and intriguing piano music of lesser-known composers Toduta, Constantinescu and Paladi, complemented by well-known works by Liszt.
 This is a very personal and meaningful selection of music, elegantly presented and masterfully played, with a deep appreciation of and affinity with the folk heritage which lies at the heart of all this music.
 Highly recommended.